Skip to main content

 • Using outlet_events pulled from the Airflow context.

-See the code below for examples, note how the URI of the dataset is determined at runtime inside the producing task.
+See the code below for examples, note how the name of the asset is determined at runtime inside the producing task.

 my_alias_name = "my_alias"